the Volterra Project JUNIOR I edition 26-29 May 2022 Oudenarde (Belgium)

 Because of the very large volume of requests to participate to the Volterra Project from underage guitarists and their parents, we decided to launch a second workshop dedicated to underage students.

-Like the Volterra Project, the Volterra Project Junior offers 360 degree formative course with highest level guitar master classes, music physiology training, and music business management seminars taught by experienced, internationally renowned professionals.
+Like the Volterra Project, the Volterra Project Junior offers 360 degree formative course with highest level guitar master classes, music physiology training, and introductory seminars of music business self management seminars taught by experienced, internationally renowned professionals.

 These courses will be specifically addressed to young guitarist up to 16 years of age.
 17 years old are welcome but may also want to consider participation to the regular workshop (they will have to fill the underage waiver - more information on the Volterra Project application page)

 With the foundation of The Volterra Project Junior we finally fill an important pedagogical gap: we are now happy and proud to announce the creation of an extension of the Volterra Project, specifically addressed to underage students from 12 to 17.

 We firmly believe that the role of music and arts is to contribute to the intellectual, spiritual and social development of every human being and it is, therefore, essential to the education of the younger generations.

 The mission of the Volterra Project Junior is therefore to help young guitarists develop a well-rounded and non-competitive approach to performing and to foster a new generation of accomplished young guitarists, who are prepared for the multiple aspects of guitar performance such as technical and artistic excellency and physical health, but also able to enjoy the artistic process as a means of expression, communication and growth.